 The Emmie Blom Duvet brings a soft pop of color to my otherwise monochromatic bedroom, and the the floral compliments well the vintage metal bedframe and makeup table.
 The texture of the Emmie Blom duvet is that of a mid-range cotton sheet- neither silky nor rough.

 My primary disappointment with this duvet is that upon removing the duvet from the packaging I discovered a seam ripped before I even started trying to place my down comforter inside.

-Ikea sheets are low-moderate in price range but, in my opinion, excellent quality.
-My tendency to kick my feet in my sleep means sheets tend to pill over time and use.
+Ikea sheets are low-moderate in price range but, in my opinion, decent quality.
+My tendency to toss and turn means my sheets tend to pill over time.
 Even luxury brands like Ralph Lauren and Laura Ashley and most styles of Anthropologie bedding pill and become uncomfortable to sleep on after a few washes.
-Ikea’s sheets still feel super soft and are unpilled after a year in rotation.
+Ikea’s sheets still feel super soft and are un-pilled after a year in rotation.

 Here are a few more shots of the Emmie Blom duvet in my bedroom in Hawk Hill.

 And a few photos from Ikea’s showroom in Dallas- where the floral Emmie Blom duvet is paired with a pink gingham for an even more feminine look.